colinlischik/AnalysisAndVisualizationOfTimelapseFishData/README.md

-# Enhancing in vivo imaging in Medaka
+# Enhancing in vivo-imaging of developmental processes in fish by overcoming pigmentation, anesthesia and fluorescent protein challenges.

-These scripts belong to the publication:
+These scripts belong to the publication: Enhancing in vivo-imaging of developmental processes in fish by overcoming pigmentation, anesthesia and fluorescent protein challenges.
+DOI:

 ## Getting Started

-These scripts can be used to perform the computation on the imaging data.
+These scripts can be used to perform the computation on the imaging data as shown in the publication.

 ### Prerequisites